bcyang/epoch-renderer/README.md

 ## Why

-In our APIs, I intentionally uses epoch timestamp in seconds (long / float)) everywhere.
-This avoids - confusion/ambiguity about the timezone
+In our APIs, I intentionally uses epoch timestamp in seconds (long / float) everywhere.
+The reasons are

+- no confusion/ambiguity about the timezone
-- questions/preferences about rendering format
+- no questions/preferences about rendering format

 However, it introduces an obvious problem - it's not human readable.